Guido Deiro

 Count Guido Pietro Deiro (1 September 1886 – 26 July 1950) was a famous vaudeville star, international recording artist, composer and teacher.
 He was the first piano-accordionist to appear on big-time vaudeville, records, radio and the screen. he usually performed under the stage-name "Deiro".
 Guido and his younger brother Pietro Deiro (known as "Pietro") were among the highest-paid musicians on the vaudeville circuit, and they both did much to introduce and popularize the piano accordion in the early 20th century.

 Early life

-Born Guido Pietro Deiro in the village of Salto Canavese, in the fraction of Deiro, near Turin, Italy.
-He was born into a family of rural Italian nobility that were involved in raising dairy cattle, growing wine grapes, tending orchards, and operating general stores to sell their produce.
+Guido Pietro Deiro was born in the village of Salto Canavese, in the fraction of Deiro, near Turin, Italy.
+His family was rural Italian nobility who were involved in raising dairy cattle, growing wine grapes, tending orchards, and operating general stores to sell their produce.
 While a young boy, Guido entertained himself by playing the ocarina, an ancient flute-like wind instrument usually made from ceramic or wood.
 His uncle Fred noticed Guido’s unusual musical ability on the ocarina, and decided to get him a more sophisticated instrument, a diatonic button accordion.
 Guido started to play the accordion when nine years old.
 His father allowed Guido to play this two-row accordion in the street outside his stores because Guido’s playing would draw a crowd and attract potential customers.
 Deiro became a student of the famous Italian accordionist-composer Giovanni Gagliardi.